-5. Conclusions
+5 Conclusions

-In this study, data features of images captured using ACOS, a camera-based imager on the ground, were used in conjunction with machine learning methods to continuously calculate cloud cover for 24-h, at day and night.
-The data features of the images used as the machine learning input data were the mean, mode, frequency of mode, skewness, kurtosis, and quantile (Q0-Q4) of the RBR, BRD, and Y frequency distributions, respectively, along with the Julian day, hour, and SZA.
-The RBR, BRD, and Y data features were calculated through pre-processing using the methods described by Kim et al. (2020b) (masking removal and distortion correction).
+In this study, data features of images captured using ACOS, a camera-based imager on the ground, were used in conjunction with machine learning methods to continuously calculate cloud cover for 24 h, at day and night.
+The data features of the images used as the machine learning input data were the mean, mode, frequency of mode, skewness, kurtosis, and quantile $(Q_0 - Q_4)$ of the RBR, BRD, and Y frequency distributions, respectively, along with the Julian day, hour, and SZA.
+The RBR, BRD, and Y data features were calculated through pre-processing using the methods described by Kim and Cha (2020) (masking removal and distortion correction).
 These features indicate the sky and cloud colors depending on the light scattering characteristics in the day and night, along with the presence or absence of clouds and the position of the sun (Heinle et al., 2010; Blazek and Pata, 2015; Li et al., 2019).
-The collected image data (100%) were composed of training (50%), validation (30%), and test (20%) sets, and were used for optimization of the models produced by the machine learning methods, comparative analysis of the prediction results of each machine learning method, and verification of the predicted cloud cover.
+The collected image data (100%) were composed of training (50%), validation (30%), and test (20%) sets and were used for optimization of the models produced by the machine learning methods, comparative analysis of the prediction results of each machine learning method, and verification of the predicted cloud cover.
 In this study, the SVR, RF, GBM, kNN, ANN, and MLR supervised machine learning methods were used.
 Among these methods, the SVR model exhibited the best prediction performance, with accuracy, recall, and precision of 0.94, 0.70, and 0.76, respectively.
-The cloud cover calculation results produced by the SVR on the test set had a bias of 0.04 tenth, RMSE of 1.45 tenths, and R of 0.93.
-With respect to this calculation result, when a difference of 2 tenths from the observed cloud cover was allowed, the agreement was 41.69%, 79.05%, and 90.95% for 0, 1, and 2 tenths difference, respectively.
+The cloud cover calculation results produced by the SVR on the test set had a bias of 0.04 tenths, RMSE of 1.45 tenths, and R of 0.93.
+With respect to this calculation result, when a difference of 2 tenths from the observed cloud cover was allowed, the agreement was 41.69 %, 79.05 %, and 90.95 % for 0-, 1-, and 2-tenth difference, respectively.

-Using the image data features and machine learning methods (best: SVM, worst: MLR) considered in this study, high accuracy cloud cover calculation can be expected; further, this approach is suitable for nowcasting.
-Based on the cloud information obtained from such cloud detection and cloud cover calculation makes it possible to calculate the physical properties of various clouds, cloud physical properties such as the type, base height, optical thickness, and motion vector (Wang et al., 2016; Ye et al., 2017; Román et al., 2018; Zhang et al., 2018a)-can be calculated.
-In other words, it is possible to calculate cloud based height and cloud motion vector through the geometric and kinematic analysis of continuous images using single or multiple cameras (Nguyen and Kleissl, 2014), which can be used for cloud type classification according to cloud cover, cloud based height, and cloud color feature (Heinle et al., 2010; Ghonima et al., 2012).
+Using the image data features and machine learning methods (best: SVR, worst: MLR) considered in this study, highaccuracy cloud cover calculation can be expected; further, this approach is suitable for nowcasting.
+The cloud information obtained from such cloud detection and cloud cover calculation makes it possible to calculate the physical properties of various clouds (Wang et al., 2016; Román et al., 2017; Ye et al., 2017; J. Zhang et al., 2018).
+In other words, it is possible to calculate cloud-based height and cloud motion vector through the geometric and kinematic analysis of continuous images using single or multiple cameras (Nguyen and Kleissl, 2014), which can be used for cloud type classification according to cloud cover, cloud-based height, and cloud color feature (Heinle et al., 2010; Ghonima et al., 2012).
 Ground-based observation of clouds using a camera-based imager, accompanied by cloud characteristic calculation, is an economical method that can replace manned observations at synoptic observatories with automated (unmanned) observations.
-In addition, objective and low-uncertainty cloud observation is expected to be possible through widespread distribution of instruments such as those used in this study, to unmanned as well as manned observatories.
+In addition, objective and low-uncertainty cloud observation is expected to be possible through widespread distribution of instruments such as those used in this study to unmanned as well as manned observatories.
 Therefore, active research and development of imager-based cloud observation instruments is merited.

-Code availability: The code for this paper is available from the corresponding author.
+Code availability.
+The code for this paper is available from the corresponding author.

-470 Sample availability: The sample for this paper are available from the corresponding author.
+Sample availability.
+The samples for this paper are available from the corresponding author.

-Author contribution: BYK carried out this study and the analysis.
+Author contributions.
+BYK carried out this study and the analysis.
 The results were discussed with JWC and KHC.
 BYK developed the machine learning model code and performed the simulations and visualizations.
 The manuscript was mainly written by BYK with contributions by JWC and KHC.